 Kung Fu= Traditional Wushu

-learn self-defence.
-A major aim of the training in our Kung Fu syllabus is
+to learn self-defence.
+A major aim of the training in our Kung Fu syllabus

-for the student to become an all-rounded, healthy martial artist who is a
+is for the student to become an all-rounded, healthy martial artist who is

-you can have Kung Fu in martial arts, playing the piano, or
+Therefore, you can have Kung Fu in martial arts, playing the

-In Chinese the character Wu , which means
+as Wu Shu.
+In Chinese the character Wu , which

 refers to "skills".
 Therefore “skills to stop